lia54/new-academic/content/project/project1/index.md

 slides: example
 ---

-Designed and developed novel caching algorithms for a wide variety of production workloads.
+Designed and developed novel caching algorithms to improve on the current state-f-the-art strategies for a wide variety of production workloads.
 Incorporated new design insights in caching algorithms to reduce the number of writes in SSD caches.